Approved by the Transportation Policy Committee on May 16, 2019

 The American Society of Civil Engineers (ASCE) supports a program to modernize and maintain ports, harbors, and inland waterways as they are key to the nation's ability to efficiently import and export goods.
 Such a program should include:

-- Providing a dedicated source of funding for the maintenance and improvement of ports, harbors and inland waterways;
+- Providing a fully dedicated funding source for the maintenance and improvement of ports, harbors and inland waterways;

-- Passing a Water Resources Development Act on a two-year cycle;
+- Passing a Water Resources Development Act (WRDA) on a two-year cycle;

 - Utilizing alternative financing and delivery methods, such as public-private partnerships, when appropriate; and

-- Developing and implementing a standardized measurement for delays on the Inland Waterways system.
+- Developing and implementing a standardized measurement for delays at locks on the Inland Waterways System.

 The United States' 25,000 miles of inland waterways and 239 locks form the freight network's "water highway."
-This intricate system, operated and maintained by the USACE, supports more than half a million jobs and delivers more than 600 million tons of cargo each year, about 14% of all domestic freight.
+This intricate system, operated and maintained by USACE, supports more than half a million jobs and delivers more than 600 million tons of cargo each year, about 14% of all domestic freight.
 Most locks and dams on the system are well beyond their 50-year design life, and nearly half of vessels experience delays.
-Investment in the waterways system has increased in recent years, but upgrades on the system still take decades to complete.
+Investment in the waterways system has increased in recent years, but upgrades on the system will take decades to address deferred maintenance and improvements.

 ASCE Policy Statement 218